CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Combined-lab/LAB_AK_06_Lab1_Ex01_KQL.md

     >**Note:** It may take 15-20 minutes for the query results to appear.

+    > **Note:** `Some KQL queries may initially return "No results found in the specified time frame."
+This can occur because Windows Security Events collected through the Azure Monitor Agent (AMA) may take several minutes to be ingested into the workspace, or because the specific event IDs used in the query have not yet been generated on the virtual machine.
+If this happens, wait 10–15 minutes and rerun the query.
+If the issue persists, try increasing the query time range (for example, from Last 1 hour to Last 24 hours or Last 7 days)`

 1. Change the **Time range** to **Last hour** in the Query Window.

     ![](../Media/lab6-06--14.png)